 - Expand the product lines.

 - Enter new markets.

 - Perform a major marketing campaign.

-- Increase your share of wallet with your existing customers e.g. by selling them add-on/bundled products.
+- Increase your share of the wallet with your existing customers, e.g. by selling them add-on/bundled products.

 - Lower customer churn rate by preventing unwanted customer attrition.